paoloviselli/OrderAppFirebase/README.md

 # OrderAppFirebase

-Run the comand 'npm run' to run the app
+Run the command 'npm run' to run the app